 When the TEAPARTY copper showed up shortly after July 4th, 2009, James Drake informed me there were three different ones.
-Upon investigating, I discoverd he was referring to the rotational ratio of obverse to reverse once again.
+Upon investigating, I discovered he was referring to the rotational ratio of obverse to reverse once again.
 I discovered that there are many more than three.
-There were 15 different easily discernable angles in the 40 pieces I had.
+There were 15 different easily discerned angles in the 40 pieces I had.
 Pictured below is the five most drastic.
 This was caused by the reverse die not being rotationally locked in the press, so they can be at any angle.

 If you are using this site, Please Donate